mmcintyre1/ostep-homework/homework/06-direct-execution/README.md

 - **non-cooperative** - OS implements a mechanism like a _timer interrupt_ to take back control of CPU

-**context switch** - low-level technique to switch from one running process to another
+**context switch** - low-level technique to switch from one running process to another **lmbench** - useful to for measuring how long things take on linux